-Loan collections and sales, net of loan advances amounted to \$82 million in the 2012 first quarter and zero in the 2011 first quarter.
-In the 2012 first quarter, our notes receivable balance associated with senior, mezzanine, and other loans decreased by \$82 million, primarily reflecting collection of a \$69 million note receivable for a recoverable guarantee that had been funded.
+Loan collections and sales, net of loan advances, amounted to \$104 million in the first half of 2012 and \$77 million in the first half of 2011.
+In the first half of 2012, our notes receivable balance associated with senior, mezzanine, and other loans decreased by \$107 million, primarily reflecting collection of a \$69 million note receivable for a recoverable guarantee that we previously funded and \$33 million of collections on two new notes receivable issued to us in conjunction with the spin-off.